 - Copies of unofficial university transcripts and any earned degree uploaded to the online application Self-Service Center from all universities attended.

 - All transcripts from colleges or universities outside the United States must be translated into English, if applicable, and submitted for evaluation to the Mason Office of Admissions.
 Mason will provide evaluation service free of charge for all international transcripts, however, some programs may request an outside evaluation be completed.
 Because of volume, more time may be needed to process applications requiring a Mason evaluation.
-For expedited service, students can submit their documents to a recognized U.S. evaluation service at their own expense.
+For expedited service, students may submit their documents to any NACES member organization at their own expense.
+For suggested NACES evaluation services, please reference the International Transfer Requirements section above.
 If you decide to use an external evaluation service or if your program requires an outside evaluation, GPA and Degree equivalences must be included with your course-by-course evaluation.
 The Office of Admissions has final authority on all evaluations.
 Evaluations are used for internal purposes and are not released to applicants.
 For information on international transcript requirements, go here.

 - Verification of English language proficiency.
 Please see English language requirements page.